pikdum/blog/content/posts/thistle-tea-2025-update/index.md

 This ended up being a nice abstraction and now there's no difference in creating an update object message between mobs, players, or items.
 It's also complete, with every field the client accepts set up in these components and ready for use.
-With this message now using components, the next step was to make entities use them too.

 ## On Mangos